35 heartfelt gifts to give your loved ones this Valentine’s Day | CNN Underscored

 Since Valentine’s Day gifts are all about showing someone how much you love and care about them, don’t you want them to be extra, extra sweet?
 To help give you some inspiration, we rounded up 35 gift ideas that will show them just how much they mean to you.

 Want more ideas?
-Check out our Valentine’s Day gift ideas for him, for her and for anyone in a long-distance relationship, as well as jewelry gifts and lingerie gifts.
+Check out our Valentine’s Day gift ideas for him, Valentine’s Day gifts for her, Nordstrom gifts, Target gifts, gifts under $25, lingerie gifts and jewelry gifts.

 After lots of time at home, chances are your man needs a serious robe upgrade.
 This unisex style from Parachute is available in lovely earth tones and is light enough for summer but snuggly enough to keep him warm through the winter.